mmunson94/Porfolio-Project-2-Quiz/README.md

 Acknowledgement

-Thankyou Brian Machariafor the time and feedback he provided.
+Thankyou Brian Macharia for the time and feedback he provided.